stevegrunwell/code-review-for-me-and-you/slides/git-hooks.md

 * Scripts that can be executed throughout Git lifecycle
 * Not stored in the repo by default, but can easily be distributed
-* Things like automatically checking coding standards, updating dependencies on git pull, or run scripts ahead of a git push.
+* Things like automatically running PHP_Codesniffer pre-commit, updating dependencies on git pull, or running tests ahead of a git push